-Chuck McCann, 'I'm Cuckoo For Cocoa Puffs!,' Dies At 83
+Chuck McCann, Who Was 'Cuckoo For Cocoa Puffs!,' Dies At 83

 McCann went on to act in roles in movies, television and commercials.

-In his 1968 movie debut, McCann played opposite Alan Arkin to critical acclaim as a mentally defective deaf mute in an adaptation of Carson McCuller's novel The Heart Is a Lonely Hunter.
+In his 1968 movie debut, McCann played opposite Alan Arkin to critical acclaim as a man who is deaf and mute in an adaptation of Carson McCuller's novel The Heart Is a Lonely Hunter.

 In 1971, he played the lead role in The Projectionist, as the lonely title character in a movie theater's projection booth who fantasizes about being one of the superheroes he sees in the movies he shows.

-In commercials for General Mills, he voiced the cuckoo bird who exclaimed, "I'm cuckoo for Cocoa Puffs!.
-He was also in a Right Guard deodorant commercial in the 1970s — playing the neighbor, who through a shared medicine cabinet, bellowed, "Hi, guy!"
+In commercials for General Mills, he voiced the cuckoo bird who exclaimed, "I'm cuckoo for Cocoa Puffs!"
+He was also in a Right Guard deodorant commercial in the 1970s playing the neighbor who — through a shared medicine cabinet — bellowed, "Hi, guy!"

 In a 2007 interview with TVParty.com, McCann said, "I have just as much fun doing a 30-second commercial as I do making a movie."